Maryland Horse Industry Board Announces 2020 Grant Recipients

 Over $30,000 in Funding Awarded to 38 Projects

-ANNAPOLIS, MD – The Maryland Horse Industry Board—a program within the Maryland Department of Agriculture—has awarded $29,750 in grants to 31 organizations and individuals that represent a variety of equine groups and disciplines across the state.
-The committee selected projects from a pool of 47 applicants.
+ANNAPOLIS, MD – The Maryland Horse Industry Board, a program within the Maryland Department of Agriculture, has awarded $30,232 in grants to 38 organizations and equestrian operations that represent a variety of equine groups and disciplines across the state.
+The committee selected projects from a pool of 66 applicants.

 Funding for these grants and the Maryland Horse Industry Board is provided by the Maryland Feed Fund, which collects $6 on every ton of horse feed sold in the state.
-Since the fund was established in 2002, the board has awarded nearly $500,000 in grants to over 300 projects.
+Since the fund was established in 2002, the board has awarded over $500,000 in grants to nearly 350 projects.

-A full list of recipients—including detailed descriptions of each project—is available on the Maryland Horse Industry Board’s website.
+A full list of recipients, including a synopsis of each project, is available on the Maryland Horse Industry Board’s website.

 “Horses are a critical component of Maryland’s agricultural industry.
 The Maryland Horse Industry Board and the Feed Fund help stimulate growth and opportunity in Maryland’s equestrian community without using any government funding,” said Board Chairman Jim Steele.
 “This self-funded commodity marketing entity is a model of how industry groups can help themselves without relying on taxpayer dollars.”

 The Maryland Horse Industry Board was established in 1998 to promote and develop the equine industry in Maryland.
-For more information about the grants program and the board visit the department website, or contact the Executive Director Ross Peddicord at (410) 841-5798 or firstname.lastname@example.org.
+For more information about the grants program and the board visit the department’s website, or contact the executive director Ross Peddicord at (410) 841-5798 or firstname.lastname@example.org.